Valparaiso is the best street art city in the world.

-One more mystery that was answered while I was still in Valparaiso, was the recurring motif of the orange-striped pale figures.
+One more mystery that was answered while I was still in Valparaiso, was the recurring motif of the orange-and-white striped pale figures.
 It was answered, by another mural.

-I came upon a mural that depicted the same figure, but placed it in a universal-celestial context.
-Next to it, was a series of text, explaining that the Selk’nam were a people of South America, who had been hunted into extinction by the European colonists.
+I came upon yet another mural that depicted the same figure.
+But this one placed it beneath a universal-celestial background.
+Next to it was a series of text, explaining that the Selk’nam were a people of South America, who had been hunted into extinction by European colonists.

 “Yes,” I told him.
 “I do like Valparaiso.”
 He looked at his friend, shrugging away his confusion.

-Why I think Valparaiso’s street art is better than other cities
+Why I think Valparaiso’s street art is better than in other cities

 I didn’t know how to tell him, that I liked it not for the touristy parts.
 I liked Valparaiso for the honesty expressed in their city’s street art.

 It is symbolic and cryptic, but you can tell something is being said, even if you are foreign.
-And you can tell from many unspoken things, that they reflect a people you’d like to know.
+And you can tell that they reflect a people you’d like to know.

-For example, much of them are clearly critiques, but it seems to be tolerated.
-The mainstream Valpo residents leave it unchallenged and don’t have it painted over.
-That usually means, in general, the art is not just about the artist’s own personal views, but often speaks for other people.
+For example, many were clearly critiques, but the mainstream residents leave them unchallenged and don’t have them painted over.
+That usually means, in general, the art is not just about the artist’s own personal views, but speaks for other people.
 It’s commenting about something, and that something is outside of the artist him/herself.
-Even, outside the world of street art.
+Even, outside the ‘world of street art’.

-Not a single one was about idle entertainment or leisure/party activities, not even in the downtown nightclub areas, even though there’s so very much of it.
+Not a single one was about idle entertainment or leisure/party activities, not even in the downtown nightclub areas, even though there’s so very much of that.
 It’s not that Valparaiso doesn’t have these ‘lifestyle’ amusements.
 It is Chile’s party city, after all.
-But its street art depicts things that are beyond petty concerns.
+But its street art depicts things that are beyond petty things.

 When the art is happy, it is happiness that is joyful rather than drunken.
 When it is angry, it comes across not as the kind of spoiled or small-minded anger of someone who doesn’t know enough of the world.
 Rather, it comes across as someone who knows quite enough.

-Perhaps it’s due to the tradition of Valparaio’s street art, arising as a form of expression during Chile’s authoritarian rule.
+Perhaps it’s due to the tradition of Valparaio’s street art, arising as a form of expression during the period of Chile’s authoritarian rule.
 But whatever the reason, this is why Valparaiso’s street art resonated with me, whereas other cities’ street art only entertained me.